Durga: Etymology and nomenclature

+Epithets

+Durga is commonly known as Mahishasura-mardini for slaying the half-buffalo demon Mahishasura.
+She is also known as Vindhyavasini (she who dwells in the Vindhya Mountains).
+Her other epithets include Mahamoha (great delusion), Mahasuri (the great demoness), Tamasi (the great night, the night of delusion).

+Etymology and other names

 There are many epithets for Durga in Shaktism and her nine appellations are (Navadurga): Shailaputri, Brahmacharini, Chandraghanta, Kushmanda, Skandamata, Katyayini, Kalaratri, Mahagauri and Siddhidatri.
 A list of 108 names of the goddess is recited in order to worship her and is popularly known as the "Ashtottarshat Namavali of Goddess Durga".

 Other meanings may include: "the one who cannot be accessed easily", "the undefeatable goddess".

-One famous shloka states the definition and origin of the term 'Durga': "Durge durgati nashini", meaning Durga is the one who destroys all distress or one who eliminates suffering.
+Durga is also known as Durgati Nashini, meaning one who eliminates suffering.

+Her other names include Chandika, Sharada, Ambika, Vaishnavi etc.

 History and texts

 Evidence of Durga-like images can probably be traced back to the Indus Valley civilisation.
 According to Asko Parpola, a cylindrical seal from Kalibangan shows "a Durgā-like goddess of war, who is associated with the tiger".

 Reverence for Devi, the feminine nature of God, first appears in the 10th Maṇḍala of Rig Veda, one of the scriptures of Hinduism.
 This hymn is also called the Devi Suktam hymn (abridged):

 I am the Queen, the gatherer-up of treasures, most thoughtful, first of those who merit worship.